SantoriniDave.com

 To the west, discover a collection of majestic baroque palaces, including Palazzo del Quirinale, Italy’s presidential palace (accessible by guided tour only).
 Nightlife in the area is concentrated in two areas east of Termini: youthful San Lorenzo and Pigneto, a shabby-chic quarter full of bars and trendy restaurants.

 Despite being a long walk or ride from the Historic Center, this is a massive tourist hub – and can be very convenient if traveling by subway or train.
-Though much of the budget accommodation here is of poor quality, we’ve listed the exceptions below; the best hostels in Rome are also here.
+Though much of the budget accommodation here is of poor quality, we’ve listed the exceptions below.
 There are also some big five-stars in the area, notably the St Regis.

 7. Testaccio, Aventine Hill (Aventino), and Ostiense